rxv3774/WebCheckers/docs/DesignDoc.md

 _(Figure 1)_

 The main elements of the domain are the Player, Game, and Tournament entities.
-The Player entity represents the player, whether they are human, a spectator, or an AI bot.
+The Player entity represents the player, whether they are human or a spectator.
 A player plays the game and makes moves, but only watches if they are a spectator.
 The Move entity has multiple sub-types: single, single jump, multi jump, and multi direction moves.
 Each move is validated by the rules of the game.
 The jump rule determines the validity of all the moves besides the multi direction move, which is validated by the king rule.
 Before the player can even make a move, the board must be created.